Zapper-fi/Docs/README.md

 ![](.gitbook/assets/image%20%2826%29.png)

-## [Zapper.fi](https://www.zapper.fi/dashboard) is the ultimate hub for Decentralized Finance aka DeFi.
-Our mission is to increase the GDP of DeFi by abstracting the complexities of accessing unique opportunities faced by retail investors, fund managers and builders around the world.
+## [Zapper.fi](https://www.zapper.fi/dashboard) is the ultimate hub for Decentralized Finance.
+Our mission is to make DeFi accessible and easy to use.

 We offer three main features: